anthonykaluuma/site-clone/README.md

 # Site Clone
-These instructions provide supplimenatary information to my [video](https://www.youtube.com/watch?v=K21WClcKo4g) on how to clone a Website and host it with Firebase Hosting.
+These instructions provide supplementary information to my [video](https://www.youtube.com/watch?v=K21WClcKo4g) on how to clone a Website and host it with Firebase Hosting.
 Please watch this video in full for context before proceeding with the instructions below.

 ## Differences between these instructions and my video
 - These instructions cater to Windows, Mac, and Linux rather than Linux / MacOS systems alone.
-- Here we use a NPM deployment script which is operating system agnositc, rather than a bash script (like in my video).
+- Here we use a NPM deployment script which is operating system agnostic, rather than a bash script (like in my video).

 ### Step 1: Watch the [video](https://www.youtube.com/watch?v=K21WClcKo4g) in full